Susan E. Anderson

 MFA, University of California at Irvine.
 2011 SC Professor of the Year.
 2009 Michael J. Mungo Distinguished Professor.
 2009 Governor's Professor of the Year.

-Some of Susan Anderson’s professional artistic works include the creation of over 200 ballets such as Scheherazade, Ondine, Taming of the Shrew, Plant Dance with artist Blue Sky, The Firebird, Phantom of the Night, Crown Jewels, Sylvia, Carnival of the Animals, Pleasures of Paris, and The Young Man and Death, and, most recently, The Bernstein Mass with the USC School of Music.
-She has choreographed and taught master classes for Gus Giordano Dance Company in Chicago, the University of California, University of Buffalo, University of Georgia, Several Dancers Core in Atlanta, Murray State, Knoxville Dance Theatre, Loyola University, Inco Ballet in Colombia, South America and Stadtische Opera in Gera, Germany.
+Some of Susan Anderson’s professional artistic works include the creation of over 100 original ballets, such as Scheherazade, Ondine, Taming of the Shrew, Plant Dance (with artist Blue Sky), The Firebird, Peter Pan, Phantom of the Night, Crown Jewels, Sylvia, Carnival of the Animals, Pleasures of Paris, The Young Man and Death, and, most recently, The Bernstein Mass with the USC School of Music.
+She has choreographed and taught master classes for the Gus Giordano Dance Company in Chicago, the University of California, Irvine, University of Buffalo, University of Georgia, Several Dancers Core in Atlanta, Murray State, Knoxville Dance Theatre, Loyola University, Inco Ballet in Colombia, South America, and the Stadtische Opera in Gera, Germany.
 Some of her recent achievements include the USC Dance Company selection by the American College Dance Festival to represent the southeast at the prestigious Kennedy Center in Washington DC, this past June.
 She has also presented for the community the Alvin Ailey II American Dance Theatre, the Dance Theatre of Harlem, the Paul Taylor Dance Company, and Complexions.